Russian military bands

 Russian military bands fall under the jurisdiction of the Military Band Service of the Armed Forces of Russia, which is the official music service for the Russian Armed Forces, and led by the Senior Director of Music, a billet of an officer with the rank of a Colonel or a general officer.
-There are currently between 200 and 300 military bands in the Russian Armed Forces that span across the military as well as all uniformed services in the country.
-Unlike most western nations, the Armed Forces does not maintain any bands composed of volunteering civilian musicians, as all bands, active or reserve, are manned by graduates of the military music training centers stationed anywhere in the country, as well as of civilian conservatories.
+There are between 200 and 300 military bands in the Russian Armed Forces that span across the military as well as all uniformed services in the country.
+All bands, active or reserve, are composed of graduates from the military music training centers stationed anywhere in the country, as well as of civilian conservatories.
 While choirs may be attached to military bands, individual staff choirs do not exist in the Russian Armed Forces, since they have attached instrumental ensembles or orchestras.
 As of 2009, all military musicians are paid around 13,000 rubles ($169.65) for their service in the Armed Forces and other uniformed organizations.

 Purpose

 The military band service is designed to provide encouragement and to increase patriotism for the military servicemen and women of the Ground Forces, the Navy and the Aerospace Forces.
 Former director of bands in the Russian Armed Forces Valery Khalilov described the effect these bands have in the following 2005 interview:

-Historically, in Russia and around the world, military bands have been used to facilitate commands to troops and lead armies into battle.